billdueber/robotlibrarian/_posts/2011-05-03-a-short-ruby-diversion-cost-of-flow-control-under-ruby.md

 title: "A short ruby diversion: cost of flow control under Ruby"
 date: 2011-05-03
 tags: "ruby"
+layout: post

 ---

 A couple days ago I decided to finally get back to working on [`threach`](https://github.com/billdueber/threach) to try to deal with problems it had -- essentially, it didn't deal well with non-local exits due to calls to `break` or even something simple like a `NoMethodError`.

 [BTW, I think I managed it.
 As near as I can tell, `threach` version 0.4 won't deadlock anymore]